Boardgame-DSL/boardgame/Generalization.md

 - Winning criteria.
 Maybe the type of positional game can be used as a help when deciding who the winner is.
 It is desireable to deduce a winner as soon as soon as only one outcome is possible (assuming non-perfect players).
 E.g. to not let the game continue until all elements of X are claimed if it does not change the winner assuming non-perfect players.

+  Ideally a set of general criteria (or small functions) should be figured out that could be reused when specifying a game.
+Some ideas: neigbouring positions of length n making up a geometric line (for Tic-Tac-Toe, Gomuko, ...), Some property on spanning trees (Gale, Shannon Switching Game, ...), Path existence (Hex), ..., Existence of Hamiltonian cycle, ...

 ## Classification of some games: